-Based on our current operating plan, we expect that our existing cash and cash equivalents as of September 30, 2014, including the net proceeds from our IPO which closed on July 23, 2014, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
-In that time, we expect that our expenses will increase substantially as we fund Phase 1/2 clinical development of SAGE-547, fund IND-enabling activities and Phase 1 clinical development of SAGE-689, fund new and ongoing research and development activities and working capital, and fund other general corporate purposes.
-We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
+Based on our current operating plan, we expect that our existing cash and cash equivalents as of March 31, 2015, including the net proceeds from our IPO which closed on July 23, 2014 and the sale of common stock in our underwritten public offering of common stock that closed on April 20, 2015, will enable us to fund our operating expenses and capital expenditure requirements through mid-2017.
+In that time, we expect that our expenses will increase substantially as we continue clinical development of SAGE-547, including completing our Phase 3 clinical trial, fund IND-enabling activities and Phase 1 clinical development for

+SAGE-689, fund IND-enabling activities and Phase 1 clinical development for SAGE-217, fund new and ongoing research and development activities and working capital, and fund other general corporate purposes.
+We have based our estimates on assumptions that could change, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development and commercialization of our product candidates.